Contact Home

 Q: What do your children think about your writing?

-A: My sons are approaching young adulthood, so how they feel about their mom writing erotic romances isn't quite the concern it might be for a writer with very young children getting teased at school.
+A: My sons are now adults, so how they feel about their mom writing erotic romance isn't the concern it might be for a writer with children getting teased at school.
 In our family, we've always supported each other's dreams and aspirations.
-So, my kids support my choices, even if they'd secretly rather I write children's books from our dog's point of view.
+So my kids support my choices, even if they'd secretly rather I write children's books from our dog's point of view.
 In turn, I support their hopes and dreams, even though I don't want to.
 I'd really rather the world revolved around me!

 Q: Is your love life really like what you write in your books?